“The best preparation for being a happy and useful adult is to live fully as a child”

 Our Kindergarten Class Teachers create a warm, naturally beautiful environment in a home-like setting.
-Days allow ample time for indoor and outdoor play.
-Children benefit from participating in purposeful tasks throughout the day, such as cooking, cleaning, gardening, washing, and more.
+Days allow ample time for play, both indoor and outdoor.
+Children participate in purposeful tasks throughout the day, such as cooking, cleaning, gardening, washing, and more.
 Circle time allows young children to participate in seasonal verses, songs, stories, and games.
 Our students grow and develop through exposure to artistic offerings, such as puppet plays, live music, drawing, watercolor painting, and beeswax modeling.

 Madison Waldorf School Essential Early Childhood Principles